-In April 2021, Mexico implemented various changes regarding its outsourcing laws.
+Nearshoring in Mexico provides opportunities for companies to grow their teams.
+In April 2021, Mexico implemented various changes regarding its outsourcing laws, which impacts businesses with contractors in the country.
 According to Mónica Vera, managing director of global professional services firm TMF Group in Mexico City, these updates aim to bring more workers into Mexico’s economy and help workers who haven’t received appropriate protection as subcontractors.

 Those subcontracting in Mexico are now required to document their responsibilities with Mexico’s Ministry of Labor, allowing the country to address any abusive outsourcing practices.
 Many companies in Mexico have come under fire for not adequately paying their subcontractors, something its government is finally seeking to address.

-If you focus on outsourcing in Mexico, here’s what you need to know:
+If you are thinking about outsourcing in Mexico, here’s what you need to know:

 Companies in the Same Corporate Group